ESG Compliance, Governance & Assurance

 Governance & Assurance

-We use our in-house governance and assurance model, inspired by COSO, when reviewing any organisation’s control framework, including all or any of the pillars—business objectives, financial and climate change reporting, and compliance.
+We use our in-house governance and assurance model, inspired by COSO, when reviewing any organisation’s control framework.
+It includes all or any of the pillars—business objectives, financial and climate change reporting, and compliance.

 Our recent blogs may give some more insight into Loughridge Transformations‘ approach: